dxrcy/phonet-old/README.md

 # Runs ./phoner, with no color, and writes output to ./phoner.txt
 phoner -n > phoner.txt

+# Runs ./myfile.phoner, with all test output hidden, and generates 3 random words with length 6-8, writes output to ./phoner.txt (with no color)
+phoner -f myfile.phoner -nd h -g 3 --gmin 6 --gmax 8 > ./phoner.txt
 ```

 ### Create Alias / Path